-The Principality of Montenegro had become a Kingdom in 1910 under Nicholas I and, after it had arranged “incidents"' on its southern border in August and September 1912 and in October joined Serbia, Greece and Bulgaria in the First Balkan War against the Ottoman Empire.
+The Principality of Montenegro had become a Kingdom under Nicholas I in 1910.
+It arranged “incidents” on its southern border in August and September 1912 and in October joined Serbia, Greece, and Bulgaria in the First Balkan War against the Ottoman Empire.
 It occupied the western Kosovo region of Metohija, from Peja to Prizren, with great brutality, resulting in thousands of deaths among the Albanian population.
 Northern Metohija was recognised as part of Montenegro at the Treaty of London in May 1913.
 Montenegro’s flag at that time displayed the Pan-Slavic colours, inspired by Russia, although with a lighter colour blue, to distinguish it from the Serbian flag.
-The coat of arms in the State flag, a golden crowned double-headed eagle on a red background, dates back to the 15th century.
+The coat of arms in the State flag, a golden-crowned double-headed eagle on a red background, dates back to the 15th Century.
 The Principality of Serbia had become a Kingdom in 1882 under Milan Obrenović IV.
-Its flag, modelled on the Russian one but with its colours reversed, dates from October 1835, five years after the Principality of Serbia had been proclaimed as a vassal state of the Ottoman Empire.
-On 18 October 1912 it declared war on the Ottoman Empire, but had already sent troops before that into Kosovo.
+Its flag, modelled on the Russian one but with its colours reversed, dates from October 1835.
+This was five years after the Principality of Serbia had been proclaimed as a vassal state of the Ottoman Empire.
+On 18 October 1912, it declared war on the Ottoman Empire but had already sent troops before that into Kosovo.
 Although meeting stiff resistance from Kosovar Albanians, they occupied the country, destroying and massacring Albanian villages, reaching Prishtina on 22 October.
 After the First Balkan War of 1912, Kosovo was internationally recognised as a part of Serbia at the Treaty of London in May 1913.
-In late 1918 a new state, the Kingdom of Serbs, Croats and Slovenes, was formed by the newly united Kingdoms of Serbia and Montenegro with the short-lived State of Slovenes, Croats and Serbs that encompassed the southern Slavic lands of the former Austro-Hungarian Empire.
-In 1929 it was renamed Jugoslavija (in Serbian Cyrillic: Југославија); “jugo” means “south", hence “the land of the Southern Slavs”.
+In late 1918 a new state, the Kingdom of Serbs, Croats, and Slovenes, was formed.
+It consisted of the newly united Kingdoms of Serbia and Montenegro with the short-lived State of Slovenes, Croats, and Serbs that encompassed the southern Slavic lands of the former Austro-Hungarian Empire.
+In 1929 it was renamed Jugoslavija (in Serbian Cyrillic: Југославија); “jugo” means “south”: hence “the land of the Southern Slavs”.
 As Kosovo had been incorporated into Serbia in 1912, it became part of this state also.
 Its flag used the same Pan-Slavic colours as existed in the regions, now united in one country, but in the order blue-white-red.

-In 1939 Italian forces had taken control of Albania and made their king, Vittorio Emmanuele III, the ruler of the country.
-In 1941 the German army invaded Yugoslavia and occupied Kosovo within a week.
-On 21 April 1941 it was agreed between the German and Italian government that the largest part of this Albanian-inhabited territory should be put under Italian control and joined to Albania.
-This was formalised in July and by decree in October 1941 all inhabitants of Italian-occupied Kosovo became Albanian citizens.
-The Albanian flag that had been adopted on 3 June 1939 was red with a shield containing the double-headed eagle, crowned by the helmet of Skanderbeg (Albania's 15th century national hero) and supported by two black fasces, connected above by two Savoy ribbons in black and below with a black scroll, with the motto of the House of Savoia), "FERT" (Foedere Et Religione Tenemur: Latin for "We are held together by Pact and Religion").
-Tens of thousands of Serbs were driven out of Kosovo during this time.
-Italy’s Fascist regime collapsed in 1943 and although in 1944 Kosovar communist resistance leaders passed a resolution on the postwar assignment of Kosovo to Albania, this was later disregarded; Kosovo was eventually liberated in 1944 with the help of Albanian partisans and fell to Yugoslavia again.
-During the Second World War the Kingdom of Yugoslavia was abolished and Tito’s partizans established a communist federal state, “Democratic Federative Yugoslavia”.
+Italy’s Fascist regime collapsed in 1943.
+Although in 1944 Kosovar communist resistance leaders passed a resolution on the postwar assignment of Kosovo to Albania, this was disregarded.
+Kosovo was eventually liberated in 1944 with the help of Albanian partisans and fell to Yugoslavia again.
+During the Second World War, the Kingdom of Yugoslavia was abolished, and Tito’s partisans established a communist federal state, “Democratic Federative Yugoslavia”.
 This was renamed “Federal People’s Republic of Yugoslavia” in 1946 and, in 1963, “Socialist Federative Republic of Yugoslavia”.
 A flag with a red star just inside the white field was used during the war.
-The version with the yellow outlined red star was officially adopted 31 January 1946.
+The version with the yellow-outlined red star was officially adopted 31 January 1946.
 On 17 January 1947 the Serbian tricolour, red-blue-white, with a communist star was adopted for the “People’s Republic of Serbia”.
 In 1963 it was renamed “Socialist Republic of Serbia”.
 Kosovo became the “Autonomous Region of Kosovo and Metohija”, without a flag of its own.
 However, the Albanian ethnic minority of Yugoslavia did have a flag from the late 1940s to the late 1980s.
-It was in fact an Albanian flag in proportions 1:2 with the Yugoslav communist yellow outlined red star at the hoist.
+It was, in fact, an Albanian flag in proportions 1:2 with the Yugoslav communist yellow outlined red star at the hoist.
 On 2 July 1990, a parallel parliament representing the ethnic Albanian population of Kosovo declared Kosovo an independent country, the Republic of Kosova.
-On 2 September 1991, the Parliament of the Republic of Kosova adopted the Resolution of Independence; the flag used was the Albanian flag, the “Flamur e Skënderbeut” (Skanderbeg’s flag): a red field with a black double-headed eagle, identical to the flag of Albania.
+On 2 September 1991, the Parliament of the Republic of Kosova adopted the Resolution of Independence.
+The flag used was the Albanian flag, the “Flamur e Skënderbeut” (Skanderbeg’s flag): a red field with a black double-headed eagle, identical to the flag of Albania.
 The state was only recognised by Albania.